KidLeiS/password-generator/README.md

 ![An image of the password generator](/Example.png)

+You can access the application at the follow [link](https://kidleis.github.io/password-generator/)

 ## Roadmap
 No roadmap!
 This is the final iteration of this relatively simple tool!